bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

 Taking a look at SVHN, we see that without augmentation label refinery shows similarly poor results.
 However with augmentation, we do see some marginal, relatively stable improvement from 91.0% to 91.5% mean test set accuracy.
+Although I should note that it only actually improved results on the second iteration in 3 out of the 5 runs.
+In the other two runs, it went from 92.5% to 91.5% to 91.9%, and 92.6% to 92.5% to 92.9%.
+So still pretty good, with only one run showing somewhat of a decrease.

 Relating this back to the hypothesis above, here are some thoughts:

 1. We actually have a use for the soft labels because some images indeed do have multiple labels (more than one number in the image).